NgcoboJ/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 4: A script that lists environment variables.
 TASK 5: A script that lists all local variables and environment variables, and functions.
 TASK 6: A a script that creates a new local variable.
+TASK 7: A script that creates a new global variable.